OmengU/quap/documentation/documentation.typ

 + *Client-Server:* There should always be a separation of concerns between clients (the applications processing the data) and the server (the application providing the data).
 Their interactions must be defined through standardized requests and responses, ensuring independence and scalability.

 + *Uniform Interface:* Resources are identified using URIs and accessed through a standard set of #acr("HTTP") methods (GET, POST, PUT, DELETE).
-This consistency makes API usage intuitive and predictable for developers.
+This consistency makes #acr("API") usage intuitive and predictable for developers.

 + *Layered System:* This rule specifies, that it is possible for there to be middlemen, such as proxies between the client and the server as long as they are not visible to the client.
 They may, however, still block certain data from reaching the client.
 Examples would be Website-blockers on a school network.